 In the yearbook Frank Kent was characterized as “very merry.”

 After serving in World War I and being discharged in 1919 Kent sold clothing in his father’s store in Clinton for eight years.

 Kent was still in his hometown selling clothing in 1920.

-But in 1927 he moved to Fort Worth to sell used cars for Sanford Webb and Earl North’s Buick and Marquette dealership.
-Later that year Kent started his own General Motors Truck Company.
+But in 1927 he moved to Fort Worth to sell used cars for Sanford Webb and Earle North’s dealership, which sold Buicks and, for a single year, Marquettes.
+Later in 1927 Kent started his own General Motors Truck Company.

 But Kent sold the truck dealership in 1929 and moved to Lubbock to open Kent Buick Company.

-In 1930 Kent moved back to Fort Worth to renew his association with Sanford Webb, buying out Earl North and becoming a junior partner in Webb-Kent Buick dealership at 13th and Burnett streets.
+In 1930 Kent moved back to Fort Worth to renew his association with Sanford Webb, buying out Earle North and becoming a junior partner in Webb-Kent Buick dealership at 13th and Burnett streets.

 By 1932 Webb-Kent was selling Pontiacs.